Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-#### ​One of the major advantages of using AWS is cost savings.
+### One of the major advantages of using AWS is cost savings.
 What does AWS provide to reduce the cost of running Amazon EC2 instances?

 - [ ] Low monthly instance maintenance costs.
 - [ ] Low-cost instance tagging.